 Projects can be edited while another project is refining.
 Multiple projects can be refined at a time, but refinement may be slow depending on CPU power and number of CPU cores.

-Running a batch refinement (see section 5.6.5) will allow to refine all open projects in a sequence, rather than parallel.
+Running a batch refinement (see section 21.5) will allow to refine several projects in a sequence, rather than parallel.